 Student Registry of PEDIS

 Information on general issues is done through the bulletin board of the Department and through the website of the Department (http://pedis.uop.gr).
-On the website there is and is updated all the information concerning the life at the Department, the Academic Calendar, the Study Guide, the conferences and the events which take place, the teaching staff ect.
-The information concerning individual modules (exceptional postponements-replacements of lectures) is done through the e-Class platform (http://eclass.uop.gr– Module: Announcements: Undergraduate).
-The students are obliged to check the bulletin boards, the website of the Department and their student e-mail daily.
-Students are assumed to have been notified since an announcement has been posted in the intended means of communication.
+On the website, there is and is updated all the information concerning the life at the Department, from the Academic Calendar, the Study Guide, the conferences and the events which take place, the teaching staff etc. The information concerning individual courses (exceptional postponements-replacements of lectures) is done through the e-Class platform (http://eclass.uop.gr– Module: Announcements: Undergraduate).
+The students are obliged to check the bulletin boards, the website of the Department and their student e-mail daily since they are assumed to have been notified since an announcement has been posted in the intended means of communication.

-In the website https://studentaccount.uop.gr guidelines are included regarding the activation of the institutional account as well as technical support for any problem the students face in the use of the institutional account.
+On the website, https://studentaccount.uop.gr guidelines are included regarding the activation of the institutional account as well as technical support for any problem the students face in the use of the institutional account.